 The Pierre Hotel has set the bar for luxury in New York Hotel for almost 100 years and continues to uphold its reputation as one of the most luxurious hotels in NYC.

 On a quiet street in the heart of the city, The Refinery Hotel offers stylish industrial-chic rooms in the former Garment District.

 With 197 spacious rooms and suites, the Refinery hotel represents one of the best boutique hotels in Manhattan as it effortlessly pays homage to its past as a hat factory.

-Expect 12-foot ceilings and historic hardwood floors, and just a touch of Prohibition-era mystery and intrigue – though modern luxuries are not forgone as Dean & DeLuca gourmet foods and premium Hudson Valley whiskey stock the mini-bar.
+Expect 12-foot ceilings and historic hardwood floors, and just a touch of Prohibition-era mystery and intrigue.
+Don’t be fooled, however.
+Modern luxuries are not forgone, and delights such as Dean & DeLuca gourmet foods and premium Hudson Valley whiskey are stocked in the minibar.
 This is not to mention the award-winning Parker & Quinn restaurant and the ever-popular Refinery Rooftop bar.

 For those who love to admire industrial design and creature comforts – The Refinery Hotel is for you!

 Located on a quiet cobblestone side street in the creative SoHo district, the Crosby Street Hotel provides a breath of fresh air with its kitsch-chic design.